gsbabil/Google-Scholar-Gindex/README.md

 -------------------------------------------------
 ![G-index and Total Publication Count Added by the Script](http://github.com/gsbabil/google-scholar-gindex/raw/master/gindex-total-count-screenshot.png)

- - This is a small piece of Java-script that calculates and adds [G-Index](http://en.wikipedia.org/wiki/G-index). on Google Scholar Profile pages
+ - This is a small piece of Java-script that calculates and adds [G-Index](http://en.wikipedia.org/wiki/G-index) and total publication count on Google scholar profile pages.

- - The script can be used as a [Greasemonkey](http://en.wikipedia.org/wiki/Greasemonkey) / [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script
+ - The script can be used as a [Greasemonkey](http://en.wikipedia.org/wiki/Greasemonkey) / [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script.
+That way the G-index and total publication count  will be automatically added anytime a Google scholar profile page is visited.

- - Or, you may just create a browser bookmark with the following Javascript URL
+ - Or, you may just create a browser bookmark with the following Javascript URL.
+Although this is the quickest way to use the script, it'll require you to click the bookmark button everytime you would like to calculate g-index.

- - Once the Google Scholar profile is loaded, just click the bookmark and it'll automatically calculate and add G-Index beneath the H-Index and i10-Index on the same page.
+ - If you are using the bookmark method, once the Google Scholar profile is loaded, just click the bookmark and it'll automatically calculate and add G-Index beneath the H-Index and i10-Index on the same page.

 ```javascript
 javascript:(function(){